wiqilee/vaultverse-rolebot/README.md

 ```

 ### 3. Check token validity
-(Optional) You can check whether your token is valid:
+(Optional) Check if your token is valid:
 ```bash
 node check-token.js
 ```